COMMUNICATION, BEHAVIOUR & ART

 Slow Breathing Exercise

-Use the time that you have, if it’s only two minutes, take two minutes.
+Use whatever time you have—if it’s only two minutes, simply take two minutes to breathe slowly and mindfully.

-The videos last for ten minutes–if you have ten, breathe for ten, then float back into your life feeling more relaxed and with better focus.
+Our videos last ten minutes—if you have the time, breathe along for the full ten minutes and then return to your day feeling more relaxed and better focused.

 How to Breathe Properly

-Breathe in through your nose.
-In this exercise breathe out slowly through pursed lips.
+Breathe in gently through your nose.
+In this exercise, breathe out slowly through pursed lips.

-Feel your abdomen rise as you breathe in, and lower as you breathe out.
+Notice your abdomen rising as you breathe in, and falling as you breathe out.

 Congratulations, you just slowed your breath to six breaths per minute!